vlin39/gale_shapley/README.md

 }
 ```

-- Proposer / Receiver are sets representing participants that each extend Person.
+- `Proposer` / `Receiver` are sets representing participants that each extend Person.
-- Person.match: A relation representing an individual's match.
+- `Person.match`: A relation representing an individual's match.
 Using `lone` enables the match to be none, while `one` would cause it to generate already matched.
-- Proposer.p_preferences is meant to store the proposers’ ordered preferences regarding receivers as a function that maps each Receiver to an Int.
+- `Proposer.p_preferences` is meant to store the proposers’ ordered preferences regarding receivers as a function that maps each Receiver to an Int.
-- Receiver.r_preferences is the same, but for Receivers.
+- `Receiver.r_preferences` is the same for Receivers.

 ### Predicates